 Introduction

 In spite of the destructive nature of landslides, these events remain challenging to forecast (Kirschbaum and Stanley 2018).
-There are many sources of uncertainty that contribute to poor landslide predictions such as soil , vegetation, and anthropogenic modifications to surface and subsurface soil structure.
-Perhaps the largest source of uncertainty in landslide probability estimates, is hydrologic uncertainty, defined as uncertainty in the depth and intensity of liquid precipitation leading up to the event (Chowdhury and Flentje 2002).
-A confounding factor is the wide precipitation datasets ranging from in situ observations, ground-based radar and remotely sensed retrievals.
-The goal of this analysis is to investigate the role of precipitation uncertainty and subsequently the uncertainty in landslide risks. reater understanding of relative agreement and divergence across products may provide guidance to practitioners and researchers choosing precipitation products for studying landslides.
+There are many sources of uncertainty that contribute to poor landslide predictions such as unknown soil properties, vegetation, and anthropogenic modifications to surface and subsurface soil structure.
+Perhaps the largest source of uncertainty in landslide probability estimates, is hydrologic uncertainty, defined here as uncertainty in the depth and intensity of liquid precipitation leading up to the event (Chowdhury and Flentje 2002).
+A confounding factor is the wide array of precipitation datasets ranging from in situ observations, ground-based radar and remotely sensed retrievals.
+The goal of this analysis is to investigate the role of precipitation uncertainty preceding known historical landslide events, and subsequently to evaluate the associated uncertainty in landslide risks.
+Greater understanding of relative agreement and divergence across products may provide guidance to practitioners and researchers choosing precipitation products for studying landslides.

 The precipitation products chosen for this inter-comparison represent three broad categories of primary measurement techniques: precipitation gauges, ground-based radar, and microwave satellite.
 Precipitation gauges operate by periodically measuring how much precipitation has landed in the gauge.
-Their main strength is they directly measure the amount of collected water, but nonetheless suffer issues of under-catch driven by wind (Pollock et al. 2018), inconsistent instrument design (Duchon, Fiebrich, and Grimsley 2014, [@duchonUndercatchTippingbucketGauges2010]), poor placement of gagues (Vose et al. 2014), lack representativeness of the surrounding area, and sparse sensor density (Kidd et al. 2017).
+Their main strength is they directly measure the amount of collected water, but nonetheless suffer issues of under-catch driven by wind (Pollock et al. 2018), inconsistent instrument design (Duchon, Fiebrich, and Grimsley 2014, [@duchonUndercatchTippingbucketGauges2010]), poor placement of gagues (Vose et al. 2014), lack of representativeness of the surrounding area, and sparse sensor density (Kidd et al. 2017).
 Ground-based radar can detect precipitation based on propagation and backscatter of radar, and therefore can detect subtle variations in precipitation potentially hundreds of kilometers away.
 However, radar is an indirect measurement of precipitation that requires conversion of the radar signal to precipitation volume and is further limited by beam blockage and interference from buildings or even insects in the radar’s path (Fornasiero et al., n.d., [@bousquetObservationsImpactsUpstream2003], [@nikahdReviewUncertaintySources2016]).
 Most ground-based radars use multiple bands of radar and multiple polarities in order to compute the raindrop shape and size distributions used in the processing, which is offers an advantage over other indirect techniques such as satellite retrievals (Chandrasekar et al. 2008).
-Satellite techniques vary in terms of which sensors they use to detect precipitation including active and passivemicrowave, infrared, radar, or any combination, and these can be deployed in geostationary or low Earth orbits that cover particular regions at particular intervals.
-The key advantage of satellite-based precipitation measurements is that unlike ground-based in situ or radar sensors they can deliver frequent, spatially precipitation measurements, although typically multiple satellites are required to provide global coverage (Tapiador et al. 2012).
+Satellite techniques vary in terms of which sensors they use to detect precipitation, including active- and passive-microwave, infrared, radar, or any combination, and these can be deployed in geostationary or low Earth orbits that cover particular regions at particular intervals.
+The key advantage of satellite-based precipitation measurements is that unlike ground-based in situ or radar sensors they can deliver frequent, spatially continuous precipitation measurements, although typically multiple satellites are required to provide global coverage (Tapiador et al. 2012).
 Many of the challenges associated with satellite-based precipitation measurement are related to sensor calibration and bias-correction relative to ground-based measurements (Ebert 2007), and the development of algorithms for merging measurements from diverse sources (Huffman et al. 2007).